-The school is an independent co-educational day school for students between the ages of 6 months and to 11 years.
-The school operates on a single form entry system from Nursery to Year Six.
+The School is an independent co-educational day school for students between the ages of 4 months and 11 The School operates on a single form entry system from Nursery to Year Six.

 The main entry points for admission are into Nursery, Reception, and Year 3.